 She may not eat of any thing that cometh of the vine, neither let her drink wine or strong drink, nor eat any unclean thing: all that I commanded her let her observe.”
 (Jdg 13:3-14)

-The Lord comes and speak to the woman directly and not through her husband.
+The Lord comes and speaks to the woman directly and not through her husband.
 The child was also to be the son of her husband yet God chose to talk to her.
 Why?
-Because the message was going to affect her in a greater degree.
+Because the message was going to affect her to a greater degree.
 It was her womb.
 She tells her husband and her husband tells God to come back to tell more.
 God does listen to him and comes back.
 We later see that it is the Lord Himself that is this Angel.
 But who does He met with first?
 Who does He approach?
 Does He come to the man?
 No, He comes to the woman for the second time.
 The woman first.
 Why?
 Because God does not push the woman aside to go talk to her husband instead.
-If he had, he would agree to the treatment that a woman's word is not enough and that anything serious had to be discussed with the men.
+If he had, he would agree to the treatment that a woman’s word is not enough and that anything serious had to be discussed with the men.
 He comes to the woman once more, not when she is with her husband, but when she is alone.
 It’s the woman herself who chooses to run to her husband and brings him to the Lord.
 Only then does he get an answer to his prayer.
 So the man asks the Lord what they should do with the child.
-What does the Lord say? «Of all that I said unto the woman...» He is saying that He has already told it to the woman.
+What does the Lord say? «Of all that I said unto the woman…» He is saying that He has already told it to the woman.
 In a very nice way, he is saying that he could have just listened to his wife.
 He then says the same thing to her husband that he said to her.
 He adds: «all that I commanded her let her observe».
 She was to do what he had commanded her, she was not in need of hearing it from her husband.
 She was to observe it because the Lord had commanded it.

-When we read the Bible, is it God who is disregarding the women and discriminating the women or is it the men?
+When we read the Bible, is it God who is disregarding the women and discriminating against the women, or is it the men?
 God did not make a mistake when he chose to speak to the woman and give her the message regarding herself.
-And when the man wasn’t satisfied with it and ask God to come tell him, the Lord chose to go to the woman a second time when he wasn’t around.
+And when the man wasn’t satisfied with it and ask God to come to tell him, the Lord chose to go to the woman a second time when he wasn’t around.